academe/Omnipay-Wirecard/README.md

 ```

 Shown above are the gateway test credit card details.
 How you get these details from
-your credit form into this object is up to you, but will involve JavaScript of
+your credit card form into this object is up to you, but will involve JavaScript of
 some sort.

 The callback function get the result from storing the credit card details will look